Music Industry Online

-Music Industry Online (also called MIO) is an online music magazine that has been reporting on the South African music industry since December 1999 when it was known as PC Music.
+Music Industry Online (also called MIO) was online music magazine that has been reporting on the South African music industry since December 1999 when it was known as PC Music.

 History and profile

-Music Industry Online was founded by Josh Adler in November 1999 as PC Music, with Adler himself as its editor Initially, PC Music, would send a monthly newsletter to about 50 subscribers, explaining the basics of using personal computers to make electronic music.
-The first issue was sent out in December 1999.The headquarters is in Johannesburg.
+Music Industry Online was founded by Josh Adler in November 1999 as PC Music, with Adler himself as its editor.
+Initially, PC Music, would send a monthly newsletter to about 50 subscribers, explaining the basics of using personal computers to make electronic music.
+The first issue was sent out in December 1999 from its headquarters in Johannesburg.